 Combine flour, sesame seeds, cracked wheat, turmeric, beet powder, garlic powder, and salt in a medium bowl and whisk thoroughly to combine.

 In a small bowl, combine water and oil.
 Stir wet ingredients into dry ingredients.
 Combine thoroughly, kneading any remaining bits into the dough by hand.

 Divide dough in half and wrap each in plastic, flattening into inch-thick squares.
 Refrigerate for 30 minutes to allow dough to firm up before rolling.
-Once dough has chilled, heat oven to 350°F.
+Once dough has chilled, heat oven to 350°F (180°C).

 Leave the pieces as they are or roll each one quickly between your palms to form thin rods.
 Place on parchment-lined baking sheet.

-Bake for ten minutes, then flip or roll the pieces around on the sheet so that the bottoms don't brown.
-Continue baking 5-8 minutes more, until sticks are crisp but not browning.
+Bake for 10 minutes, then flip or roll the pieces around on the sheet so that the bottoms don't brown.
+Continue baking 5 to 8 minutes more, until sticks are crisp but not browning.
 Remove from oven and cool completely.
 Store in an airtight container.

 I used beet powder because it is an ingredient listed in most commercial versions of the sticks.
 However, it seems to be more for color than for taste, so you may eliminate it if desired.